prem-kumart/learn-cicd-starter/README.md

 This repo contains the starter code for the "Notely" application for the "Learn CICD" course on [Boot.dev](https://boot.dev).

-# This is statment made to demonstrate pull Request
+# This is statment made to demonstrate pull Request - version 2

 ## Local Development